 Nutritional information are estimates only.

-Did you make fudgy walnut brownies?
+Did you make chocolate brownies with walnuts and chocolate chips?
 I’d love to hear from you in the comments section below.